412450 February 21, 2025 17:39 ICMarkets Market News

 Overall momentum of the chart: Bullish

-Supporting reasons: Identified as a pullback support that aligns close to the 78.6% Fibonacci retracement, indicating a potential level where price could find support once again.
+Supporting reasons: Identified as a pullback support that aligns with a 23.6% Fibonacci retracement, suggesting a potential area where the price could stabilize once again.

 Supporting reasons: Identified as an overlap resistance, indicating a potential area that could halt any further upward movement.